ryguy2k4/hops-research/Readme.md

 The entire analysis is containerized with Docker.
 The `Dockerfile` in the root folder can be used to build the image.
 The workflow is implemented with snakemake and defined in the `Snakefile` in the root folder.
 The container can be run via the `runall.sh` script.
 Note that running the analysis requires having the relevant FITS images.
 Edit `config.yaml` to point to the location of the FITS images on your system.
 The results of the analysis are saved in the `results` folder.

 ## FITS Images
 The relevant FITS images are not included in this repository.
-For compatibility with the code, they should be organized such that each field is in a folder named after the field, and that folder contains a 12CO image, which contains either "12co" or "spw39" in the filename.
+The FITS images may be obtained from the [Illinois Databank Repository](https://doi.org/10.13012/B2IDB-7093951_V1) in `fits.zip`, and their location should be specified in `config.yaml`.